WVAviator/capti/README.md

-# Surf
+# Capti

-Surf is a lightweight end-to-end testing framework for REST APIs or for Contract Tests.
+Capti is a lightweight end-to-end testing framework for REST APIs or for Contract Tests.

 ## Basic Usage